learn-academy-2021-delta/Syllabus/apartment-app/apartment-app-challenge.md

 **Story:** As a user, I can register to create an account on the web application, login to my existing account, and log out.

-**Story:** As a logged in user, I can see a list of all the apartments available for rent, and the details of all the apartments available for rent.

 **Story:** As a logged in user, I can see a list of all the apartments I have available for rent.

 **Story:** As a logged in user, I can fill out a form that will allow me to create a new listing of an apartment.